SigitaZaromskiene/Roll-the-dice-game/README.md

 _Game for two persons_

-## First one reached 100 points wins the game 🎲🎲🎲
+## First one reached 100 points wins the game 🎲

+## Be carefull - if you roll dice 1, you loose all your points ⛔

 <br>